Bed Bugs

 Prevention Tips

-• Inspect hotel rooms before unpacking — check mattress seams
+• Inspect hotel rooms before unpacking by checking mattress seams

 • Use protective encasements on mattresses and box springs